Efficient Noisy Quantum State and Process Tomography: Noisy Quantum Process Tomography

-However, we can tighten the bound to retain only $e^{\mathcal{O}(l^\prime)}$ legal paths.
-We rely on a volume conservation argument: the total weight of the process (sum of squared coefficients) is bounded by $\mathcal{O}(1)$ due to the trace-preserving nature of the dynamics.
-Conversely, the 2-design scrambling imposes a lower bound on the contribution of each valid path: a path of weight $l$ carries a variance of at least $(1/15)^{l}$.
-By focusing on the terminal Pauli weight $l'$ that captures the dominant dynamics, the total number of such valid paths cannot exceed the inverse of this minimum contribution.
-This yields the tight bound $N_s \le 15^{\mathcal{O}(l')} = e^{\mathcal{O}(l')}$.
+While Refs.~\cite{huangLearningPredictArbitrary2023, chenPredictingQuantumChannels2024} utilized specific input state ensembles and Refs.~\cite{shaoSimulatingNoisyVariational2024,aharonovPolynomialTimeClassicalAlgorithm2023} relied on constant-level noise channels to induce this decay, we demonstrate that this phenomenon is naturally inherent in locally random circuits, across a noise strength $\gamma$ ranging from $0$ to a constant, and it is independent of the quantum circuit depth.
 While simulation algorithms must track the entire path history\citep{aharonovPolynomialTimeClassicalAlgorithm2023,angrisaniClassicallyEstimatingObservables2025}, our approach leverages the fact that all preceding evolution and noise effects are implicitly contracted within the learned coefficients $\{\beta_P\}$, allowing the complexity to be governed solely by the terminal Pauli weight $l'$ which remains independent of the circuit depth $d$.
-We conclude the main results in the following Theorem.
-The proof is given in Appendix~\ref{sec:pt2}.
+We summarize our third main result in the following Theorem.
+The whole proof is given in Appendix~\ref{sec:pt2}.